-- The recommended Omegaven dosage for pediatric patients is 1 g/kg/day; this is also the maximum daily dose. - The initial rate of infusion should not exceed 0.05 mL/minute for the first 15 to 30 minutes of infusion.
-If tolerated, gradually increase until reaching the required rate after 30 minutes.
-The maximum infusion rate should not exceed 1.5 mL/kg/hour, corresponding to 0.15 g/kg/hour. - If hypertriglyceridemia (triglycerides greater than 250 mg/dL in neonates and infants or greater than 400 mg/dL in older children) develops once Omegaven has been initiated at the recommended dosage, consider stopping the administration of Omegaven for 4 hours and obtain a repeat serum triglyceride level.
+- The recommended nutritional requirements of fat and recommended dosage of Omegaven to meet those required for pediatric patients are provided in Table 1, along with recommendations for the initial and maximum infusion rates. - If hypertriglyceridemia (triglycerides greater than 250 mg/dL in neonates and infants or greater than 400 mg/dL in older children) develops once Omegaven has been initiated at the recommended dosage, consider stopping the administration of Omegaven for 4 hours and obtain a repeat serum triglyceride level.
 Resume Omegaven based on new result as indicated.